cgtinker/BlendArMocap/README.md

 ### Target
 Target bone or object which should be driven by constraints.
-- Target Type `[Armature, Mesh, Any]`: Apply constraints to target which target driver.
+- Target Type `[Armature, Mesh, Any]`: Apply constraints to target (copies constraints from this object)
 - Sub Target `[Object, Bone]`: Target may be a Bone.

 ### Drivers
-There are three core concepts to set up a mapping.
+There are three core concepts to set up drivers.
 In a nutshell `[Remap Drivers, IK Chain Driver, Remap by Distance Drivers]`.<br>

 **Remap Drivers**<br>
 Object values (especially rotations) may get remapped using a remap driver.
 To do so, navigate to `Value Mapping` and select the properties you want to remap - for example `rotation x, y, z`.<br>
-`From min, from max, to min, to max` is used to define slopes, similar to the `map range convertor node` in the shader editor.
+`From min, from max, to min, to max` is used to define slopes, those are similar to the `map range convertor node` in the shader editor.
-Therefore, input the min and max values from the selected object and the to min and max values you want to have as result.
+Therefore, input the min and max values in radians from the selected object and the to min and max values in radians you want to have as result. (pi = 180°)
-If necessary, you can also use the `factor` and `offset` however, slope can deliver better control one you got the hang of them.<br>
+If necessary, you can also use the `factor` and `offset` however, slopes can deliver better control once you got the hang of them.<br>
 You can do so for all axis separately if necessary, press the `+` icon to do so.<br>
 To get some information about the current select object, navigate to `Tools` and press the `Log Object Info` Button, you'll find min and max values from the object in the info panel.<br>